lnfernux/lnfernux.github.io/_posts/2023-09-17-SecurityMonitoring-DevelopingUseCases.md

 ### Finding the correct events

 When it comes to detecting RDP nesting, first we need to detect that someone has logged on to the server.
-This is usually indicated by an event with the ID **[4624](https://learn.microsoft.com/en-us/windows/security/threat-protection/auditing/event-4624)** in the **Security** log.
+This is usually indicated by an event with the ID **[4624](https://learn.microsoft.com/en-us/windows/security/threat-protection/auditing/event-4624)** in the windows event log.

 In these events we can see the field **Logon Type**.
 This field will tell us how the user logged on to the server.
 In this case, we are interested in **[Logon Type 10](https://learn.microsoft.com/en-us/windows-server/identity/securing-privileged-access/reference-tools-logon-types)** which indicates a remote interactive logon.